AliceBeddis/Masters_Project/README.md

 ## Authors
 Preliminary Scripts were provided by Lucrezia Lorenzon.

-These scripts were build upon by Alice Beddis
+These scripts were built upon by Alice Beddis